-A Strategy Customer Panel was set up following the satisfaction survey undertaken in August 2007.
-This panel has been involved in the setting of council targets and is consulted on a range of matters including the budget setting process and the annual budget consultation.
+A Customer Panel was set up in August 2007.
+The panel is involved in the setting of council targets and is consulted on a range of matters including the budget setting process and the annual budget consultation.

 A Youth Council was set up in November 2008 who is also consulted on a range of matters.
 In addition the Youth Council has been given a devolved budget to help deliver specific projects highlighted by the young people of the Great Aycliffe area.